chensoul/chensoul-parent/README.md

     </server>
 ```

-Release and deploy to maven repository:
+Release and deploy to maven repository, and push tag to github using username and password:

 ```bash
 mvn -B release:clean release:prepare release:perform